PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

       Number of vehicles in the instance.
       The number of vehicles defaults to the number of clients in the instance when this specification is not provided: PyVRP assumes an unlimited fleet in this case.

+   ``VEHICLES_MAX_DURATION``
+      Maximum route duration for each vehicle.
+      Route durations are assumed to be unconstrained if this value is not specified.

 Data sections
 -------------